hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/README.md

 💾***https://github.com/hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/raw/main/skin.rar***

-***Autohotkey v1.1 (KMP 4.2.2.51 - 2021 + Win7)
+***Autohotkey v1.1 (KMP 4.2.2.51 - 2021 + Win7 + English QWERTY keyboard layout)
 <br/>
 💾https://github.com/hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/raw/main/script.rar***

 Default KMP problems with loss of focus when you must use ALT+TAB or mouse are solved.
-Some of the hotkeys listed below are not supported by KMP at all and you have to painfully click through the context/menu.
-English QWERTY keyboard layout
+Some of the hotkeys listed below are not supported by KMP at all and you have to painfully click through the context/menu

 Multimedia keys - DISABLED - missing default global hotkeys in KMP *00
 <br/>